Financial Modelling with Excel

 2. Effectively using pivot tables to enhance the functionality of your spreadsheet model

-- Use Pivot Tables to perform a cross-tabulation of data, summarising them into one or more classifications.
+• Use Pivot Tables to perform a cross-tabulation of data, summarizing them into one or more classifications.

 Learn how to: